 So far, I have tried the resting method for forcing flowers on two PClavs and two PMags.
 All of them eventually flowered.
 The method works very well on PClavs, while PMags may need a different kind of forcing method.
-Only one of the four has flowered more than once - the biggest specimen among the four, a PMag.
+Before 2021, only the biggest specimen among the four, a PMag, is willing to occasionally flower on its own.
 Rather than forcing these Parodias to flower, these days I prefer to grow them big so that they do the flowering part on their own accord, without needing a push.